Travel guide

 Do I need a visa in addition to the eSIM?

-Yes, and it is independent of the connection.
-For the United States, you need ESTA authorization, and for Canada, eTA; Mexico requires a passport and, in some cases, an immigration form.
-The eSIM gives you internet, but entry procedures are separate, and it's best to have them ready before flying.
+Yes, and it is independent of connectivity.
+For the United States, you need ESTA authorization, and for Canada, eTA; Mexico requires a passport and in some cases a migratory form.
+The eSIM provides internet, but entry procedures are separate and should be completed before flying.

-Does coverage reach rural areas and national parks?
+Does coverage extend to rural areas and national parks?

 In cities and tourist areas, 4G/5G coverage is good in all three countries.
-In remote roads, national parks, and rural areas, the signal can fail, especially in inland Canada and Mexico.
-Download offline maps before entering sections without population.
+In remote roads, national parks, and rural areas, the signal may fail, especially in inland Canada and Mexico.
+Download offline maps before entering sparsely populated areas.

 Conclusion

 For a trip that combines the United States, Canada, and Mexico, a regional pack saves you the hassle of three cards and the shock of continental roaming.
-A single plan, a single QR, and data that follow you across each border.
-Install your North America eSIM before you fly and forget about connectivity throughout your trip.
+One plan, one QR, and data that follows you as you cross each border.
+Install your North America eSIM before you fly and forget about connectivity throughout your entire trip.

 Marc González Sáez